Gifted and Talented Program

-**Update** Gifted and Talented will be expanding the program to 7th and 8th grade students began this Fall of 2020 at RSJH.
-The class (Gifted and Talented) will be an elective class and will provide additional support and advanced learning opportunities for students in Sweetwater#1.
+Gifted and Talented classes for 7th and 8th grade students began this Fall of 2020 at RSJH.
+The class (Gifted and Talented) is an elective class and will provide additional support and advanced learning opportunities for students in Sweetwater#1.
 The GATE I course is offered as an elective to identified gifted students.
 This course uses interdisciplinary units combining nature and the four other core education areas, along with creative and fine arts, technology, and engineering.
 Designed to help students develop learning skills in areas such as collaboration, critical thinking, communication, and creativity through high interest, problem-based units.

 To identify possible candidates, results are used from the WY-TOPP summative assessment and other data sources are reviewed by school Achievement Monitoring Progress (AMP) teams.
 The AMP team determines if students are to be tested or not.
 The Gifted and Talented teacher then secures parent permission to test.
 The Cognitive Abilities Test (CogAT) is the assessment used to determine placement with in the Gifted and Talented program.
 The CogAT is administered on the computer and is intended to estimate students' learned reasoning and problem solving abilities through a battery of verbal, quantitative, and nonverbal test items.
 Upon completion of the assessment, students/parents/teachers/principals are notified of results.
 Students who score 95 and higher on the composite are invited to attend the gifted and talented program.
 The program works with students in grades 3 through 6.
 All student testing results are reviewed by AMP teams and supports are identified and are put into place.

 Practice CogAT tests can be found by googling CogAT Practice Test and Sample Questions.